MadelonZwerink/tcell-family-based/README.md

-# My Project
+# T cell family based

-This project template is a demonstration for the RepCo workshop.
+This project shows the sizes of different T cell families.

 ## Usage

-Click "Use this template" at the top of this page to create a new repository with the same folder structure.
+Download the folder and run the run_model file.

 ## Project Structure